John H. Bankhead: Personal life

 Her education was received in the fashionable schools of Tuskegee and Montgomery, Alabama.
 Their two elder sons, John Hollis and William Brockman, were practicing lawyers.
 The youngest, Henry McAuley, was a student at the University of Alabama.
-The elder daughter, Louise, married Representative William Hayne Perry, of Greenville, South Carolina, son of former South Carolina governor Benjamin Franklin Perry and the younger, Marie, was the wife of Thomas McAdory Owen, a historian by profession.
+The elder daughter, Louise, married Representative William Hayne Perry, of Greenville, South Carolina, son of former South Carolina governor Benjamin Franklin Perry and the younger, Marie Bankhead Owen, was the wife of Thomas McAdory Owen, a historian by profession.

 Legacy

 United States Senator John H. Bankhead II and Speaker of the House William Brockman Bankhead were his sons, and actress Tallulah Bankhead was his granddaughter.
 The cross-country Bankhead Highway was named after him, as is Bankhead Lake on the Black Warrior River near Birmingham.
 Also, the Bankhead Tunnel on US 98 in Mobile, Alabama, is named after him.